a 21-day poetry challenge

 Will I share my work at any point during the course?

 My hope is that you’ll use this time to focus on generating new work without worrying about what anyone else thinks about it.
-You’re also invited to submit up to three new poems for private, hand-written feedback from a guest editor at the end of the course.
+You’re also invited to submit up to three new poems for private, hand-written feedback from myself or a guest editor at the end of the course.